JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 ## 2. Terminology

-Bare JID: The <user@host> by which a user is identified outside the context of any existing session or resource; contrast with Full JID and Occupant JID.

 Clients: the client software used by end-users to join MUC rooms.

-Full JID: The <user@host/resource> by which an online user is identified outside the context of a room; contrast with Bare JID and Occupant JID.

-Moderator: A room role that is usually associated with room admins but that can be granted to non-admins.
-Is allowed to edit [room information](https://xmpp.org/extensions/xep-0045.html#disco-roominfo).
-A moderator has a role of "moderator".

 MUC: The [multi-user chat protocol for text-based conferencing](https://xmpp.org/extensions/xep-0045.html).

-Occupant JID: The <room@service/nick> by which an occupant is identified within the context of a room; contrast with Bare JID and Full JID.

-Role: A temporary position or privilege level within a room, distinct from a user's long-lived affiliation with the room; the possible roles are "moderator", "participant", and "visitor" (it is also possible to have no defined role).
-A role lasts only for the duration of an occupant's visit to a room.

-Room JID: The <room@service> address of a room.

 Room owner: users that have special access to a room, and that can edit room configuration.
 See [XEP-0045 - Owner Use Cases](https://xmpp.org/extensions/xep-0045.html#owner).